Is The Motley Fool Liberal or Conservative?

 Liberal Bias Possibility

-Suppressing political talk on an investment-focused discussion board is somewhat disappointing to see because we all know that politics can have a huge influence on investment opportunities.
-However, I can see the reason for it and as long as they are fair with what the suppress it is okay with me.
+Suppressing political talk on an investment-focused discussion board is somewhat disappointing to see because politics can have huge influences on investment opportunities.
+However, I can see the reason for it and as long as they are fair with what the suppress that is okay with me.

 However, there are other arguments as to why The Motley Fool might lean a bit to the left side of the spectrum.